 Project zone: Region-wide

-Automatic safety swing gates are being installed at various locations across the city.
+Automatic safety swing gates are being installed at various pedestrian level crossings across the city.

 - Keeps people safely off the rail corridor.